 How Much Is 100 Grams?
 15 Most Common Things That Weigh About 100 Grams

-How much is 100 grams is a question about weight.
-It equals one-tenth of a kilogram.
-People use it to measure food, small objects, and ingredients in cooking.
+100 grams is a unit of weight in the metric system.
+It equals one tenth of a kilogram.
+People often use it to measure food, ingredients, and small objects in everyday life.

 What Is 100 Grams In Weight?